 This company currently ranks #46 on Entrepreneur magazine’s Franchise 500 list.
 Founded in 1979 and franchising since 1981, the number of locations has expanded during the past 10 years from 1,059 in 2008 to the current total of 1,387, of which 144 are company-owned and 52 of which are located outside the U.S.

 3. Molly Maid

-Molly Maid performed 1.7 million cleans last year, and 90% of those were for repeat customers.
-David McKinnon founded the company in 1979 in Canada, but moved the whole operation to Ann Arbor, Michigan in 1984.
+Molly Maid performs 2 million cleans each year, and 90% of those were for repeat customers.
+David McKinnon founded the company in Canada, but moved the whole operation to Ann Arbor, Michigan in 1984.
 It offers the standard array of house cleaning services and options, including green cleaning, though it does not adhere to any particular green cleaning standards beyond its own.
 Franchisees benefit from its Neighborly program of cross-marketing opportunities through (its parent company) the Dwyer Group’s other brands, including Mr. Rooter, Protect Painters, and Glass Doctor.
-There are currently 466 franchised locations, all in the U.S.

 4. Maid Brigade